 After the work placement, you enter the graduation phase in which you begin to specialise.
 In the second half of the third year and first half of the fourth year, you can choose between various different minors.
 For a maximum of six months, you may take a minor at a different university of applied sciences in the Netherlands or a university of applied sciences or university abroad.

 In the fourth year, you will first take various minors for six months.
 You can choose from Mobile application development, Cloud Computing and Security.
 The minors are followed by the individual graduation phase which almost always involves an independent research and development process commissioned by a company.
 For example, you might develop a proof-of-concept for a mobile application.
 In your graduation thesis, you will then report on the project.

 Bachelor of Science

-Once you have successfully completed Information Technology, you have earned the title Bachelor of Science!
+After you finished this course you earned the title Bachelor of Science!

 It is important that you quickly feel at home at Inholland University.
 That you know how your course is set up and how you can study effectively.
 Our Study Coaches are here to get you off to a good start and will introduce you to your study group.
 Should you have specific study-related problems, your mentor is happy to provide advice.

 The IT sector is very international.
 Apart from operating globally, companies also provide services to customers abroad and you meet people from all corners of the world.
 An internship or study abroad is therefore certainly encouraged.
 We have partnerships with, for example, universities and companies in China or South Africa.